 - Many prepackaged and vacuum-sealed (canned) foods must be used soon after opening the container to avoid spoilage.

 - Consider storing canned foods under a bed or in a closet, if other storage space isn’t available.

 - Keep canned foods away from direct sunlight.

 - Never use a swollen or punctured can; it may cause botulism.

 - Frequent opening of containers could cause items to spoil.
 Keeping food in glass containers allows you to examine food contents without having to open them.
 You should clearly label all other storage containers.

-- Acquaint yourself with the shelf life of various foods and the expiration dates on all food containers.
+- Check the shelf life of various foods and the expiration dates on all food containers.

-- Although we cannot be certain, experts do not expect water shortages to last more than thirty days.
+- Although we can’t be certain, experts don’t expect water shortages to last more than thirty days.

 - Plan to store enough water for drinking, cooking and hygiene for one month – perhaps 25 gallons.